-When I was a kid cars didn’t have seat belts at the back seat.
+When I was a kid cars didn’t have seat belts in the back seat.
 We used to fly to and fro all over whenever the car took a turn.
 These days my kids shriek with horror if we forget to buckle them up and the car starts moving.
-That’s mindset.
+That’s the mindset.

 That was odd.